 Flagging Inapplicable Revisions

 Typically, a lifecycle state that is set to be hidden (Visible in Vault panels option disabled) will also be made inapplicable (Allowed to be used in designs option also disabled).
 For example, a revision of a component that is currently Depracated or Obsolete should have no place on the latest design spin!
 Hiding revisions of Items that have entered such states is one thing - if you can't see a component for example, you can't place it.
 But you may already be using instances of such Item Revisions in a design, or inadvertently placed an inapplicable revision of a component by virtue of having shown hidden revisions whilst browsing!

 Not to worry.
-Aside from catching Component Item Revisions that are in inapplicable states upon compilation (see next section), you can manually interrogate the applicability of Item Revisions (components and managed sheets) directly in your design software.
+Aside from catching Component Item Revisions that are in inapplicable states upon compilation (see next section), you can manually interrogate the applicability of Item Revisions (components and managed sheets) directly in the workspace.
 This is achieved through the Properties panel, when browsing the item's properties, or through use of the Item Manager.

-Properties panel - when using this panel to browse the properties of a placed instance of a revision of a Component Item or Managed Schematic Sheet Item, indication is presented to the right of the revision status entry.
-If the revision is in an inapplicable state (not allowed for use in designs) the entry will display Not applicable.
+Properties panel - when browsing the properties for a placed Component Item Revision, or a placed Managed Schematic Sheet Item Revision - through the Properties panel - indication is presented to the right of the Revision State field.
+If the revision is in an inapplicable state (not allowed for use in designs) the entry will display Not Applicable.
 If the revision is in an applicable state (allowed for use in designs) the entry will either reflect that the revision is the latest (Up to date) or not (Out of date).

 Reflecting inapplicability at the properties level for a placed instance of a revision of a Component Item, and Managed Schematic Sheet Item.